 INPUT will not sign or endorse any petitions to get CGM funded by the NHS.
 Petitions are aimed at politicians, and politicians are not able to force the NHS to fund a treatment or device which NICE has not appraised.

 CGM manufacturers are keen to see their products available on the NHS, as NHS funding will mean more business.
 To this end, the CGM manufacturers are conducting research that will generate data for NICE to assess.

-Even if the point of a petition were to ask NICE to appraise CGM very soon, this could be counterproductive: without strong evidence in favour of CGM, the appraisal could be negative.
+If a petition is asking NICE to appraise any particular technology asap, this could be counterproductive: without strong evidence in favour of that technology, the appraisal could be negative.
 After a negative first appraisal, we would have to wait several years for NICE to take another look.

 So what does INPUT suggest?

 - Talk with your diabetes care team.
 Are they discussing CGM with the hospital trust and local commissioners?
 If not, why not?